 Through our transcriptomics service clients can work with us on custom models, combined with transcriptomics and sophisticated data analysis tools to address specific needs.

-Using transcriptomics and artificial intelligence to improve DILI prediction
+Figure 2 Using transcriptomics and artificial intelligence to improve DILI prediction.

 The role of transcriptomics is not just limited to DILI – it can be applied to other areas of toxicology such as cardiotoxicity and nephrotoxicity.
 Our transcriptomics service is flexible and can be customised for different organ-specific models and cell types.
 We can support all aspects of the transcriptomics workflow for an end to end in vitro toxicology transciptomics service.
 The workflow incorporates:

 Team of dedicated bioinformatics experts and data scientists

 Through our unique highly automated, cost-effective processes, we can detect up to a million mRNA molecules per well and our generic protocol has been successfully applied to more than 25 cell types as well as 3D microtissue models.